-Companies that meet leadership criteria through the Supplier Engagement Rating will be highlighted as leaders in the annual CDP Supply Chain report, released in January 2020.
+Companies that meet leadership criteria through the Supplier Engagement Rating will be highlighted as leaders in the annual CDP Supply Chain report.
 Leaders will be provided with materials to help highlight their achievement, including a CDP badge of recognition.

 Timeline and Key Dates